 There is a lot of published research and data on safe amounts of electromagnetic field frequency and radiation.
 The problem is that the testing is conducted on a single device at one time.
 A cell phone, computer or microwave individually emits a certain acceptable amount of radiation.
 However, if you take all household electronic and wireless devices into consideration, the effects are cumulative.
 An EMF meter is the only way to find the most congested sources of radiation.
 A good rule of thumb is to keep all electronics at least 6 feet away from your bed and only keep essentials plugged in at bedtime.

 Remember, detoxifying your home and life doesn’t have to be done in a day.
-The key is becoming more conscious consumers and making more informed choices.
+The key is becoming more conscious consumers and making more informed choices moving forward.

 What tips to you have for living a less toxic life?
 Please share by commenting below!